-Activision Blizzard is a company to invest in if you’re looking to invest in a Bethesda competitor while you wait for an IPO.
+Activision Blizzard is a company to invest in while you wait for a Bethesda IPO.

 Sony Interactive Entertainment (NYSE: SONY)

-In the same line as investing in Microsoft, investing in Sony for their reputation in the video game industry is a sure bet.
+In the same line as investing in Microsoft, investing in Sony for its reputation in the video game industry is a sure bet.

-Sony produces the PlayStation product line, with five home consoles having been released and several handheld consoles.
+Sony produces the PlayStation product line, with five home consoles having been released as well as several handheld consoles.

-Sony often works with other franchises when creating games, such as their work with Marvel on the Spider-Man series of games.
+Sony often works with other franchises, including its work with Marvel on the Spider-Man series of games.

-They also create their own properties, such as Horizon Zero Dawn and God of War, two massively popular role-playing games.
+Though, the company has also created its own properties, such as Horizon Zero Dawn and God of War, which are two massively popular role-playing games.

 Bethesda has proven itself to be a giant in the video game industry time and time again, only growing and innovating as time goes on.

-By taking their original series, The Elder Scrolls, and bolstering their lineup of games through means of procuring other franchises, Bethesda has become the video game production studio to contend with.
+By taking its original series, The Elder Scrolls, and bolstering its lineup of games through means of procuring other franchises, Bethesda has become the video game production studio to contend with.

-Though you are unable to invest in Bethesda stock directly, you can choose to invest in their parent company, Microsoft, if you feel inclined to.
+Though you are unable to invest in Bethesda stock directly, you can choose to invest in its parent company, Microsoft.

-Additionally, there are comparable competitors that can be invested in, such as Electronic Arts, Activision Blizzard, or Sony Interactive Entertainment.
+Additionally, you can invest in comparable competitors, such as Electronic Arts, Activision Blizzard, or Sony Interactive Entertainment.

-Should Bethesda continue to receive funding from investors, and now their parent company Microsoft, it is unlikely that we’ll see an IPO for them anytime soon.
+If Bethesda continues to receive funding from investors, and now its parent company Microsoft, it’s unlikely that we’ll see an IPO for them anytime soon.